What is airMAX Priority?

 Clients with a higher priority have access to more of the AP’s airtime, providing higher possible throughput and lower latency when sharing with other active clients.

-For example, if there are 3 clients, 1 set to None, 1 set to Medium, and 1 set to High, the None client will get 1 time slot, the Medium client will get 3 time slots, and the High client will get 4 time slots.
+For example, if there are 3 clients, 1 set to Low, 1 set to Medium, and 1 set to High, the Low client will get 1 time slot, the Medium client will get 3 time slots, and the High client will get 4 time slots.